 If the protocol review application includes an attestation statement of the SVM design and content from a formal review process conducted by persons other than the investigator and participating personnel, the HRRC may accept that as evidence of adequate SVM for purposes of protecting subjects from unnecessary risk of harm.

-The HRRC is responsible for protecting research subjects from coercion and undue influence to participate.
-Financial incentives rarely rise to the level of coercion, but differing amounts may constitute undue influence to various vulnerable subject groups such as children, low income or homeless persons, etc. In addition, the IRS requires reporting of all income totaling $600/person or more in a calendar year.
+The HRRC is responsible for protecting research subjects from coercion and undue influence to participate in research studies.
+Financial incentives rarely rise to the level of coercion, but differing amounts may constitute undue influence, especially to various vulnerable subject groups such as children, low income or homeless persons, etc. In addition, the IRS requires reporting of all income totaling $600/person or more in a calendar year.
 For these reasons, the HRRC asks investigators to specify the dollar value amount of any financial or other incentives offered to potential subjects.
 Whenever feasible, non-cash incentives are preferred, but this is not a requirement.

-New Business and Finance guidelines: for cash or gift card payments to subjects, in any amount, please complete a Human Subject Voucher and submit along with participant's W-9 (if participant is a minor, have parents complete form on their behalf) when filing for reimbursement.
+New Business and Finance guidelines: for cash or gift card payments to subjects in excess of $50 please complete a Human Subject Voucher and submit along with participant's W-9 (if participant is a minor, have parents complete form on their behalf) when filing for reimbursement.
+See Business & Finance policy and procedures for further details.
+GVSU policy on payments to research subjects

 For research surveys conducted of all or part of the GVSU community, including selected groups of students, faculty or staff, contact information can be provided by the Office of Institutional Analysis.
 Written authorization to contact the target population must be secured from Mr. Philip Batty, Director of OIA, (331-8648; firstname.lastname@example.org) and submitted with the research protocol application as a separate document.